Anugerah20/Skilvul-TPA2-BMI-Calculator/README.md

 - CSS
 - Javascript

-Click here for a demo of the app [BMI] (https://tpa2-nabil-bmi-calculator.netlify.app/)
+Click here for a demo of the app [BMI Calculator](https://tpa2-nabil-bmi-calculator.netlify.app/)